KEYNOTE SPEAKER I IN IPMV 2025

 Abstract: Humans are the most intelligent beings on the planet not only because of our powerful brain but also due to the unique structure of our hands.
 Hands have been crucial tools for us to interact and change both the physical world and the virtual world such as metaverse.
 In this talk, we will discuss real-time hand sensing using optical cameras, and how it can enhance our interactions with physical world and metaverse.
 Towards 3D hand sensing from single 2D images, we will discuss how to leverage synthetic hand data to address high-dimensional regression problem of articulated hand pose estimation and 3D hand shape reconstruction.
 To improve the generalization ability of handling hands of various shapes and poses, we will also discuss invariant hand representation through disentanglement.
 The resulting systems can facilitate intelligent interactions in virtual and real environments using bare hands, as well as via hand object interactions.

-SPEAKER III IN IPMV 2025
+KEYNOTE SPEAKER III IN IPMV 2025

 Prof. Chi Man Pun, University of Macau, Macau, China